BuckyPlums/BuckyPlums/README.md

 <br />

-Hi there, my name is Darya, I'm manual QA-engineer.
+Hi there, my name is Darya, I'm QA-engineer.

 <br />